CommonAccord/Cmacc-Org/Doc/S/About/Pitch/Sec/Overview_v0.md

 2.=[Z/ol/s5]

-3.sec=The CommonAccord document model is compatible with new peer-based transacting platforms such as blockchain and necessary for their extension to the full range of relationships.
+3.sec=The CommonAccord document model is compatible with new peer-based transacting platforms such as blockchain, and perhaps necessary for their extension to the full range of relationships.
 When combined with access systems such as UMA (user-managed-access), it provides a complete, simple, open source system of automation.
-Because these systems are built with strong encryption and the system is simple, it can be much more secure than the existing complex infrastructure.
+Because these systems are built with strong encryption, are simple, and start from scratch, they can be much more secure than legacy infrastructure.

 =[Z/ol/s3]